 The Group supports compliance with consistent, strict standards at both the national and international levels.
 Involved since 2000 in the Initiative for Compliance and Sustainability (ICS), it joined the Business Social Compliance Initiative (amfori BSCI) in 2017.
-It also supports the international initiatives being led by the Consumer Goods Forum (CGF), particularly its resolution calling for the eradication of forced labour.
+It also supports the resolution to eradicate forced labour internationally led by the Consumer Goods Forum (CGF).
 In Brazil, GPA is a member of the national apparel retailers association, Associação Brasileira do Varejo Têxtil (ABVTEX), which certifies national suppliers and subcontractors based on 18 criteria for ethical conduct, including the prohibition of child labour and forced labour.
-Lastly, the Group has endorsed the Accord on Fire and Building Safety in a commitment to supporting the drive to improve safety conditions in factories in Bangladesh.
-In 2020, the Group's CSR department took part in the meetings organised by the Accord.
+Lastly, the Group endorsed the Accord on Fire and Building Safety in 2013 in a commitment to supporting the drive to improve safety conditions in factories in Bangladesh.
 Every year, an audit campaign is conducted with a priority focus on plants based in countries most likely at risk of violating human rights (child labour, forced labour, employee health and safety abuses) and working standards; and the highest risk product categories based on the duty of care risk map.
 Recurring audits are performed in China, India and Bangladesh.